Pep Guardiola: 2024–2026: Cup successes and departure

 With Manchester City only having the FA Cup to play for, they would make the FA Cup final for the third season in a row after beating Nottingham Forest 2–0 in the semi finals but they lost the final 1–0 to Crystal Palace marking Manchester City's second FA Cup final defeat in a row and the first time Guardiola had lost two finals in a row in the same competition in his managerial career.
 The loss also meant Manchester City would finish a season without a major trophy for the first time since the 2016–17 season.
 After a 2–0 win over Fulham on the final day of the season, Manchester City finished third in the Premier League with 71 points ensuring Champions League qualification for the 15th consecutive season but the third place finish also marked Manchester City's worst finish in the league since the 2016–17 season.

 On 5 October 2025, he secured his 250th Premier League victory with a 1–0 away win over Brentford, achieving the milestone in just 349 matches and surpassing Alex Ferguson's previous record of 404 matches.
 A month later, on 9 November, he took charge of his 1,000th match, leading his team to a 3–0 win over Liverpool and maintaining a 71.6% overall win rate.
+On 28 January 2026, he recorded his 400th win with the club in 569 matches in a 2–0 win over Galatasaray in the Champions League, becoming the fastest manager in England to reach this milestone, breaking Arsène Wenger's previous record of 696 matches.
+Later that year, on 16 May, he won his 20th title with the club following a 1–0 victory over Chelsea in the 2026 FA Cup final.
+Shortly after the FA Cup final, it was widely reported that Guardiola would leave his role as Manchester City manager at the end of the 2025–26 season.
+On 22 May 2026, City confirmed that Guardiola would leave the club following the final match of the Premier League season.
+From the official Manchester City article, he mentioned that "Don't ask me the reasons I'm leaving.
+There is no reason."

+Ambassadorial roles

+Following his departure from Manchester City in May 2026, Guardiola immediately accepted a role as global ambassador for City Football Group, remaining part of Sheikh Mansour's organisation.